MIRROR in sign language

 How do you say "mirror" in ASL (American Sign Language)?

 Meaning: a reflective surface, typically of glass coated with a metal amalgam, that reflects a clear image.

-Mirror is naturally part of Deaf people's visual world.
+Mirror and reflection in everyday life is naturally part of Deaf people's visual world.